Housing Finance Corp CEO Azola Mayekiso probed over ‘lavish spending, governance failures’

 The public protector has launched an investigation into suspended National Housing Finance Corporation (NHFC) CEO Azola Mayekiso after allegations of governance failures and irregular expenditure at the state housing finance entity.

-The probe is focused on claims of an irregular appointment process, failure to disclose business interests and improper conduct during Mayekiso’s tenure.
+The probe focuses on claims of an irregular appointment process, failure to disclose business interests and improper conduct during Mayekiso’s tenure.
 It also places the former NHFC board chair under scrutiny for alleged operational interference and undue control over the CEO.

 Among the allegations being examined are: